LucasScabora/Supervised_Learning_Text_Classification/README.md

 ## Train and Evaluate Classification

 This [Jupyter Notebook](./Main_Explore_and_Train_Model.ipynb) provides an end-to-end example of preparing a predictor for an unstructured text dataset.

+For Examples of Explainability, please refer to the following [Folder](./out/explainability_examples/).